 Only a few studies have used the 14:10 method.
 That said, some studies have found that fasting for 14 hours each day can aid weight loss.

-According to the scientists, taking all your calories within the 10-hour window can help repair genetic defects associated with obesity and chronic diseases.
+According to scientists, taking all your calories within the 10-hour window can help repair genetic defects associated with obesity and chronic diseases.
 The study appeared in the journal Cell Metabolism, 2018.